If Jay Carney was hoping the campaigner in chief’s interview with NBC’s Chuck Todd would somehow make his job a little easier, sigh….he was wrong.

 President Obama would disagree and argue he did indeed apologize, he simply chose to use an alternate meaning of the word apology, preferring instead the apology used to describe a reasoned argument or writing in justification of something, typically a theory or religious doctrine.

-In the NBC interview, rather than admitting fault, the president begins by saying “I meant what I said”.
+, rather than admitting fault, the president begins by saying “I meant what I said”.

 Really Mr. President, because I distinctly remember hearing you say, if you like your plan, you can keep it.
 Period.
 But I digress.